tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 ### 6. Everyone Do: Going Live with CCXT (15 min)

-In this activity, students will code along with the instructor to update a version of the algorithmic trading framework to use the Kraken exchange from the CCXT API.
+In this activity, students will code along with the instructor to update a version of the algorithmic trading framework to use the Kraken or Bitfinex exchange from the CCXT API.

 **File:**